w3c/multicast-cg/primers/01-getting-started.md

 Also setting 'KEEP' to anything besides 0 will keep the instance alive afterwards (this will have [extra costs](https://aws.amazon.com/ec2/pricing/on-demand/) and you'll need to manually clean it up).

 Note also that manual cleanup may be needed if anything goes wrong.
+This should make a single instance of INSTTYPE (default=c5.2xlarge) in REGION (default=us-west-1) and a single security group named `cbuild-sg-<timestamp>.

 ~~~
 curl -O https://github.com/GrumpyOldTroll/chromium_fork/blob/main/aws-build.sh